 Ramadan is one of the most important festivals on Islam and is celebrated at the end of the month long fasting during the month of the same name.
 It is celebrated with new clothes, typical foods, visits to friends and families and a large party given by the community where everybody mingles happily together.
 This is the day of forgetting past grievances and sins and make a new beginning.

-Ramadan Fasting Starts 2018 was on May 16 Wednesday
+Ramadan Fasting Starts 2019 is on May 06 Monday

 The importance of Ramadan

 There are five main duties of a devout Muslim.
 One of them is to observe a month long fasting during the month of Ramadan.
 This is the ninth lunar month of the Islamic calendar.
 During this month, adult Muslims do not eat or drink anything from sundown.
 They do not take tobacco or alcohol and refrain from sexual relations and some form of swearing.
 They offer prayers every day and recite the Quran.
 Only people who are old, sick, travelling, pregnant, breastfeeding or going through the menstrual cycle are exempt from fasting.

 According to religious beliefs, the holy book of the Muslims came down from Allah during this time and so the entire creation praised him.
 The Prophet Muhammad declared this day to be a time to celebrate the brotherhood of man.
 The end of this month long fasting is marked by Ramadan.
 This is a day of celebration when all sins are forgiven.

 Ramadan is celebrated after the month long fasting of the Muslims is over.
 The fasting is held in the ninth lunar month.
 So, Ramadan falls on the first day of the tenth lunar month of Muslim calendar.
 The exact timing depends on the visual sighting of the moon at the local area.
 For this reason, Ramadan may be held on different days in different regions of the earth.

 Other names of Ramadan